Washington-University/StructuralQC/README.md

     The archive contains:

-    a. a single script -- GenerateStructuralScenes.sh and
+    * a single script -- GenerateStructuralScenes.sh and
-    b. a 'templates' directory that contains files that are needed to render the scenes.
+    * a 'templates' directory that contains files that are needed to render the scenes.

     You will probably invoke the script multiple times (i.e., for different batches of subjects).

 3. Use a text editor to edit the following variables:

-  SubjList="176239 199958 415837 433839 943862 987983"
+    `SubjList="176239 199958 415837 433839 943862 987983"`

-  OutputFolder="/location/of/my/QC/output/directory"
+	`OutputFolder="/location/of/my/QC/output/directory"`

   StudyFolder="/location/of/subject/data/directories"